Mounjaro Journey – Week 40 (4. 5mg every 5 days)

 I have read and heard concern from those thinking ahead to self-isolation.
 How good are we at being kept apart from others?
 Our friends, family members, social activities and events, holidays and trips, days out….. these are all critical in maintaining our wellbeing.

 One of those who appeared on the programme was Derrick Evans, aka Mr Motivator.
-Derrick is a Jamaican born British fitness instructor who rose to fame in 1993 through appearances on the UK breakfast show GMTV where he performed live fitness sessions and offered tips and advice to viewers.
+Derrick is a Jamaican-born British fitness instructor who rose to fame in 1993 through appearances on the UK breakfast show GMTV, where he performed live fitness sessions and offered tips and advice to viewers.

 I remember vividly Derrick’s lurid tight-fitting spandex outfits.
 I also recall his infectious enthusiasm and big smile and listening to him on the programme this morning, at the age of 67, he appears not to have changed.

-He advised listeners of the importance of maintaining physical wellbeing as we age and outlined some simple things that we should be doing on a daily basis in order to keep as mobile and fit as possible as we grow older.
+He advised listeners of the importance of maintaining physical wellbeing as we age and outlined some simple things that we should be doing daily in order to keep as mobile and fit as possible as we grow older.
 His advice today was that we can use time when we are forced into our homes to concentrate on our physical activity.
 He exercises daily for an hour and does a press up for every year of his age.
 He described the value of music whilst we do exercise.

 You can listen to Derrick on the programme here : www.bbc.co.uk/sounds/play/m000gcvg at 2:52:56 into the Today programme.